 İş Faktoring AŞ was incorporated in Turkey on 4 July 1993 and started its operations in October 1993 and is conducting its operations in accordance with the Financial Leasing, Factoring and Financing Companies Law No: 6361.
 The company's main operation is domestic and export factoring transactions.
-Its parent company is İş Finansal Kiralama AŞ with 78.23% shareholding.
 The direct share of Türkiye Sınai Kalkınma Bankası AŞ is 21.75%.
 The company's headquarters is located at Istanbul/Turkey.